On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb: Experimental setup

 For noise analysis, we use a phase-noise analyzer to characterize $\langle\omega_\mathrm{beat}\rangle$.
 Since it carries both the DKS comb noise $\langle\omega_\mathrm{rep}\rangle$ and the multiplied EO-comb microwave synthesizer noise $N\langle\omega_\mathrm{eo}\rangle$, our noise floor analysis is limited by the EO-comb.

 Finally, we measure the frequency noise of every CTL at play in this experiment using an optical frequency discriminator based on a \qty{\omega_{MZI} = 2\pi \times 40}{\MHz} fiber Mach-Zehnder interferometer (MZI) and a \qty{125}{\MHz} low-noise photodiode.
 The signal is then recorded with the RSA.
 From the electrical spectrum, we obtain the frequency spectral density of noise of each laser $S_\omega = \omega_{MZI} \sin^{-1}\left(\frac{S_\mathrm{rsa}}{A\pi} \right)^ 2$ with $A$ the maximum amplitude of the interference pattern, and $S_\mathrm{rsa}$ the RSA signal.
+Converting the frequency noise PSDs to phase noise PSDs allows for the verification of the repetition rate triple-pinning.
+We compare the weighted sum of the laser phase noise PSDs, using equation (4), against direct measurements of the repetition rate phase noise (see Figure 3f of the main manuscript).